kvoigt87/Chatbot_OpenAI/README.md

-# OpenAI Chatbot using Python
+# OpenAI Chatbot Example Code

 This repository contains Python code for implementing a chatbot using models from OpenAI.
 The chatbot is designed to engage in conversations with users, leveraging powerful natural language processing (NLP) techniques provided by OpenAI's models.